deloachtech/zepher-symfony/README.md

 This is the `Symfony` implementation of the `Zepher` object processor.
 It's released under the MIT license for public use.

+_Note: This package is already included in the [deloachtech/app-dashboard package](https://github.com/deloachtech/app-dashboard)._

 Installation
 ------------